Hudson's Bay Company: Additional early presence in present-day United States

-HBC trappers were deeply involved in the early exploration and development of Northern California.
+HBC trappers were also deeply involved in the early exploration and development of Northern California.
 Company trapping brigades were sent south from Fort Vancouver, along what became known as the Siskiyou Trail, into Northern California as far south as the San Francisco Bay Area, where the company operated a trading post at Yerba Buena (San Francisco).
+The southern-most camp of the company was French Camp, east of San Francisco in the Central Valley adjacent to the future site of the city of Stockton.
 These trapping brigades in Northern California faced serious risks, and were often the first to explore relatively uncharted territory.
 They included the lesser known Peter Skene Ogden and Samuel Black.

-It also operated a store in what were then known as the Sandwich Islands (now Hawai'i), engaging in merchant shipping to the islands between 1828 and 1859.
+The HBC also operated a store in what were then known as the Sandwich Islands (now the Hawaiian Islands), engaging in merchant shipping to the islands between 1828 and 1859.